Published examples for CASSIDY PHOTOGRAPHY.

 Recently, I submitted a photo to The Mercury newspaper Editor.
 I was contacted by the sub-Editor, who replied, “I really like your photograph . . .
 I reckon your picture and the story about your Sunday drive would be a great one . . .
 Would you like to write a Talking Point article like this to go with the pictures?”
 It evolved to what you see below, though what I really want is to become a photo-jopurnalist for the newspaper.

 I submitted a couple photos to ABC television, Channel 2, Hobart.
 I was contacted by a staff member from ABC television who wrote in an email reply, “We will use it on Thursday night on the 7pm TV news weather photo feature.”
 Actually, another photo of mine was broadcast, subsequently.
 I took a photo of my beautiful Panasonic Viera TX-26LXD television set, that someone had discarded and I rescued, along with its Remote.
 It works perfectly.
 I enjoy watching it than my more expensive Samsung.
-The photo is here:
+View the photo here:

 This is one of two pages of photos that were published in a printed magazine, June/July 2015 issue.
 Got paid, too, even better.
 Why did the Editor choose those photos, I am not sure, but he was happy and it is always important to make the Editor happy.
 The first time I was published, in 1992, that Editor wrote to me (before email) to tell me my article (with photos) put his magazine on the map, because he had received correspondence from around the world.
 He invited me to become a Staff Writer/Photographer, so I did, for about six years.